Kudaes/Dumpy/README.md

 After that, simply compile the code and execute it:

 	cargo build
-	dumpy.exe
+	dumpy.exe dump "your secret key"

-A succesful execution will create a dump file called foo.dmp in the current directory.
+A succesful execution will create an xor encrypted dump file with a random name in the current directory.
+In order to decrypt the file, execute dumpy as follows:

+	dumpy.exe decrypt input_file.dmp output_file.dmp "your secret key"